usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.3.1 Physical Access {#s-6-3-1}

 The PIV Card MAY be used to authenticate the identity of the cardholder in a physical access control environment.
-For example, a Federal facility may have physical entry doors that have human guards at checkpoints, or may have electronic access control points.
+For example, a federal facility may have physical entry doors that have human guards at checkpoints, or may have electronic access control points.
 The PIV-supported authentication mechanisms for physical access control systems are summarized in [Table 6-2](#table-6-2).
 An authentication mechanism that is suitable for a higher assurance level can also be applied to meet the requirements for a lower assurance